nikunjk9/Eco_Connect/README.md

 # Eco Connect - Comprehensive Sustainability Platform

 Welcome to `Eco Connect`, your one-stop destination for embracing a sustainable lifestyle and making a positive impact on the environment.
-This dynamic mobile application, built using Flutter and Firebase, is designed to empower users like you to lead eco-conscious lives by offering a wide range of features and utilities.
+This dynamic mobile application, built using `Flutter` and `Firebase`, is designed to empower users like you to lead eco-conscious lives by offering a wide range of features and utilities.
 Whether you're looking to reduce your carbon footprint, discover sustainable products and services, connect with a community of like-minded individuals, or contribute to environmental causes, Eco Connect has got you covered.

 ## Table of Contents
 - [Introduction](#introduction)